superseriousbusiness/gotosocial/CONTRIBUTING.md

 ### Stylesheet / Web dev

+GoToSocial uses Gin templates in the `web/template` folder.
+Static assets are stored in `web/assets`.
+Source files for stylesheets and JS bundles (for frontend enhancement, and the settings interface) are stored in `web/source`, and bundled from there to the `web/assets/dist` folder (gitignored).

-To work with the stylesheet for templates, you need [Node.js](https://nodejs.org/en/download/) and [Yarn](https://classic.yarnpkg.com/en/docs/install).
+To bundle changes, you need [Node.js](https://nodejs.org/en/download/) and [Yarn](https://classic.yarnpkg.com/en/docs/install).

 To install Yarn dependencies: